The symplectic cohomology of magnetic cotangent bundles: Introduction

 We call $ \omega_{ \sigma}$ a \textit{magnetic symplectic form}, and we refer to the symplectic manifold $(T^*N, \omega_{ \sigma})$ as a magnetic cotangent bundle (the name ``twisted cotangent bundle'' is also often used).

 The aim of this paper is to study how the symplectic topology of $(T^*M, \omega_{\sigma})$ is influenced by the choice of $\sigma$, via the lens of symplectic cohomology.
-Our main result is: \begin{thm} Let $N$ be a closed manifold and let $ \sigma \in \Omega^2(N)$ denote a closed 2-form.
-The symplectic cohomology $SH^*(T^*N; \omega_{ \sigma})$ is well-defined.
+Our main result is: \begin{thm} Let $N$ be a closed orientable manifold and let $ \sigma \in \Omega^2(N)$ denote a closed 2-form.
+The symplectic cohomology $SH^*(T^*N \! \colon \! \omega_{ \sigma})$ is well-defined.
 Moreover there is an isomorphism of rings

 \end{thm} Symplectic cohomology is defined as a direct limit of Floer cohomologies of Hamiltonians with linear growth at infinity, and $H_*(\mathcal{L}N )_{ \tau(\sigma)}$ denotes the homology of the free loop space $ \mathcal{L}N$ with twisted coefficients\footnote{Throughout this paper we work with coefficients in an underlying field $\mathbb{K}$.
-If $\mathbb{K}$ does not have characteristic $2$ then one needs to adjust the right-hand side of Theorem \ref{thm:main} by transgressing additionally with the second Stiefel-Whitney class of $N$.
-For clarity of the exposition we will suppress this fact in the Introduction.}.
+If $\mathbb{K}$ has characteristic $2$ then the term involving the trangression of the second Stiefel-Whitney class of $N$ in \eqref{eq-thm-main-iso} can be dropped.}.
 See \S\ref{SecCoefficients} for details.

 We say that a magnetic form $ \sigma$ is \textit{weakly exact} if the lift of $ \sigma$ to the universal cover of $N$ is exact.
 In this paper we will focus on the case when $ \sigma$ is \textit{not} weakly exact.
 This is due to the following result: \begin{thm}[Albers, Frauenfelder and Oancea \cite{AlbersFrauenfelderOancea2017}] Let $ \sigma \in \Omega^2(N)$.
 If $ \sigma$ is not weakly exact then the twisted loop space homology vanishes: